TourmalineCore/inner-circle-compensations-api/README.md

 ## Getting started

-You need to create an internal network for configuring interaction between different back-end services.
+You need to create an internal network for configuring interaction between different back-end services from other docker-composes.
 You can do it using the following command in your terminal:
 ```
 docker network create ic-backend-deb